columbo28/openmower.de/content/en/docs/troubleshooting/gps-rtk/_index.md

 If you don't have dock station assembled and want to save the power in the main mower battery, you can power it from the Pico Dev board MicroUSB port, right below the GPS board.
 Use a 1A+ power bank, because computer USB port's 500mA might be not enough.
 {{% /alert %}}

-Then SSH into OpenMower console.
-In the home directory there's do `./start_ros_bash.sh` which should take you to a bash inside the docker, then you can do `rostopic list` to list all topics and `rostopic echo -c -w 5  /xbot_driver_gps/xb_pose` to look at the GPS data.
-There's a position and some accuracy number in meters.
+The openmower Web UI does not always display a good GPS symbol.
+The mounted GPS board transmits data to the openmower ros, where the position data will can be retriev d by the openmower software.

+In order to be able to debug the GPS state of your setup, you must connect to your OpenMower device via SSH and execute `./start_ros_bash.sh` which should take you to a bash shell inside of the docker process running on the raspberry pi.
+Now you can execute `rostopic list` to list all exposed (available) topics in ros.

+### Verify basic GPS(+RTK) status

+To verify the position data from the GPS board, provided by your mower, just execute `rostopic echo -c -w 5 /xbot_driver_gps/xb_pose`:

 ```yaml
 header: